Coping with hot weather for older people

 On this page

-- During very hot weather, you have a greater risk of getting sick.
+- During hot weather, older people have a greater risk of getting sick.

 - Some people may experience the effects of hot weather more than others.